Those lucky Gallic types have got it all, from Western Europe's

 influences, which surely must rate as the most unbeatable of luxury

 holiday combinations.
-Corsica, the island in question, lacks for direct
+Corsica, the island in question, is an incredible

 More on Luxury Holidays to France...